edge-cloud/www.edge-cloud.net/_posts/2013-11-18-ipv6-address-management-hosts.md

 From a router perspective on the other hand it is not sufficient to just leave away an IPv6 address on an interface.
 You need to actively suppress IPv6 Router Announcements (RA) and DHCPv6 Replys as well as filter out IPv6 tunnel protocols.

-Tools that come in handy here are IPv6 Router Advertisement Guard (<a title="RFC 6105" href="https://tools.ietf.org/html/rfc6105" target="_blank">RFC 6105</a>) as well as [DHCPv6 Guard](https://tools.ietf.org/html/draft-ietf-opsec-dhcpv6-shield-01" target="_blank">DHCPv6 Shield</a>, also known as <a href="http://www.cisco.com/c/en/us/td/docs/ios-xml/ios/ipv6/configuration/15-2s/ip6-15-2s-book/ip6-dhcpv6-guard.html).
+Tools that come in handy here are IPv6 Router Advertisement Guard ([RFC 6105](https://tools.ietf.org/html/rfc6105)) as well as [DHCPv6 Shield](https://tools.ietf.org/html/draft-ietf-opsec-dhcpv6-shield-01), also known as [DHCPv6 Guard](http://www.cisco.com/c/en/us/td/docs/ios-xml/ios/ipv6/configuration/15-2s/ip6-15-2s-book/ip6-dhcpv6-guard.html).

 ### 2. Manual